• Skip to main content

 Many of the tourist trains offer unique events, like dinner trains and Oktoberfests.
 The Royal Gorge Route Railroad has a fun murder mystery ride, which runs from late May through October.

 The Georgetown Loop Railroad connects the former mining towns of Georgetown and Silver Plume.
 You can take this scenic two-mile loop and combine it with a tour of the Lebanon Mine.
-Two more historic mining towns, Cripple Creek and Victor is connected via the Cripple Creek & Victor NGRR
+Two more historic mining towns, Cripple Creek and Victor are connected via the Cripple Creek & Victor NGRR

 America’s highest train is the Pikes Peak Cog Railway.
 It summits Pikes Peak, a 14,114-foot peak in El Paso County.
 Trips depart daily from charming Manitou Springs.
 Another year-round train is the Rio Grande Scenic Railroad in southern Colorado.
 Departing Alamosa, it’s the highest and longest route on standard gauge rail.